-While these options support initial training and upskilling for hydrogen, looking ahead, regulators and manufacturers will likely play a key role in ensuring the quality of gasfitting work including hydrogen.
+Looking ahead, regulators and manufacturers will likely play a key role in ensuring the quality of gasfitting work including hydrogen.
 Based on the desktop review and interview data, this will likely be done through regulatory oversight and auditing of work undertaken by the governing body, professional development programs to keep gasfitters skills and knowledge current, and training and information about appliances provided by the manufacturers to those working on them.
 All these sources of ongoing learning ensure that gasfitters remain informed, can learn from errors through effective regulatory oversight and can gain important information about appliances and changes in technologies form the manufacturers and regulators.
 The interviews show that all these sources of knowledge are important for informing gasfitters learning on the job and support quality of work and safety outcomes.
 Existing issues and gaps noted by interviewees, and the literature, will need to be addressed to ensure this framework effectively supports good gasfitting practices for hydrogen.